 Because the climate of the taiga is very cold, there is not a large variety of plant life.
 The most common tree found in the taiga is the conifer--trees that have cones.
 Four kinds of conifers are common in the taiga.
 Three of the common conifers are evergreens; spruce, fir, and pine.
 The fourth common conifer is the tamarack, or larch, a deciduous tree.
 Under certain conditions, broad leaf trees, such as birch and aspen, are able to survive the harsh climate of the taiga.
-Image of some evergreen and deciduous confiers with a close-up on a deciduous conifer branch.

 Plant adaptations